dr-natetorious/TIM-7030-Managing_Risks_and_Privacy/Week7_MasterDataMgmt/Readings/MobileDevMgmt.md

 ## The Value of Unified Endpoint Management (2018)

 Tarzey B. The Value of Unified Endpoint Management.
 Computer Weekly.
-August 2018:16. [https://search-ebscohost-com.proxy1.ncu.edu/login.aspx?direct=true&db=edb&AN=131123396&site=eds-live](https://search-ebscohost-com.proxy1.ncu.edu/login.aspx?direct=true&db=edb&AN=131123396&site=eds-live).
-Accessed July 18, 2020.[ValueUnifiedEndpointManagement.pdf](ValueUnifiedEndpointManagement.pdf)
+August 2018:16. [https://search-ebscohost-com.proxy1.ncu.edu/login.aspx?direct=true&db=edb&AN=131123396&site=eds-live](https://search-ebscohost-com.proxy1.ncu.edu/login.aspx?direct=true&db=edb&AN=131123396&site=eds-live).[ValueUnifiedEndpointManagement.pdf](ValueUnifiedEndpointManagement.pdf)

 Legacy device management encounters numerous challenges due to variability to system design, requiring administrators to use a variety of tools or standardize the enterprise on a one-size-fits-some single product line.While this strategy was not ideal it became impossible with the evolution of BYOD, which saw employees insist on personalized equipment.